 A general estimate is that one pound is equivalent to about 3,500 calories.
 While this isn’t set in stone, it is a good starting point to help determine a calorie deficit for weight loss.

-Using this number, decreasing caloric intake by 500 calories each day would result in a weight loss of about one pound a week.
+Using this number, decreasing caloric intake by 500 calories each day could result in a weight loss of about one pound a week.
 We need to emphasize that this is only an estimate since there are several other factors that play a role in weight loss, but it’s a good rule of thumb to use as a starting point.

 How to Calculate Calorie Deficit for Weight Loss

 If your goal is to lose weight, you can calculate your calorie intake based on your total daily energy expenditure and your weight loss goal.
 A safe weight loss target is around 1 – 2 pounds a week.